 **EVST minors must earn a C or better in the courses required in this integrative sequence.

 - Ecology (EVST 24100 or BIOL 34100)

-- A course in Physics, Geology, or Chemistry as follows:
+- A course in Physics, Geology, or Chemistry; select from the following options:

 HUMAN SOCIAL SYSTEMS